RQC-QKD-Software/QRate-Client-API/README.md

 QKD consists of two paired devices, both generating the same random sequence, called quantum key.
 Both devices has the same QKD client API.
 Device-client channel uses Ethernet connection.
 SSL (TLSv1.2) is used for client authentication and data protection (channel encryption).
 QKD client API is based on [Apache Thrift RPC-framework][1].

 Client protocol description can be found in [doc/client_api.pdf](doc/client_api.pdf).
-Sample python-based api client can be found in [doc/example][2] directory.
+Sample python-based API client can be found in [doc/example][2] directory.

 ## Requirements

 Following usual steps needed to write QKD API client:
-- [Apache Thrift][1], it used to generate client-side protocol implementation for used programming language and as generated code dependency
+- [Apache Thrift][1] client library for used programming language (version 0.10.0 and higher)
-- Use SSL(TLSv1.2) implementation (e.g. [OpenSSL](https://www.openssl.org/)) to establish secure connection to device.
+- Use SSL(TLSv1.2) implementation (e.g. [OpenSSL](https://www.openssl.org/) 1.0.2 and higher) to establish secure connection to device
-- Generate client-side protocol implementation from Thrift API specification file [client.thrift](client.thrift) (see official docs for further instructions [link][1])
+- Generate client-side protocol implementation from Thrift API specification file [client.thrift](client.thrift) using generator of version 0.9.3 or higher (see official docs for further instructions [link][1])

 ## Quick Start

 To implement your own QKD client application (key consumer), you need to generate client-side protocol implementation for used programming language.
 For example, if your language is python, use following command:
 ```
-thrift -out . -gen py:new_style,slots,utf8strings,coding=utf8 client_api.thrift
+thrift -out . -gen py:new_style,slots,no_utf8strings,coding=utf8 client_api.thrift
 ```

 For detailed instructions about code generation from Thrift-files see [official docs][1]).